Accounts Receivable - UTDBP3113

 Responsible for ensuring that sponsors, where goods or services are provided on a credit basis, have been adequately evaluated according to this policy and are determined to be credit worthy prior to execution of an agreement.
 The Director of OSP or their designee will act in collaboration with RSA as the RC for sponsored programs.

 RSA is responsible for sponsored invoicing, receivables maintenance, collections and reconciliation activities.
 The RSA department head will act in collaboration with OSP as the RC for sponsored programs.
 RSA is responsible for providing guidance, aging, and reconciliation processes for all campus users engaged in external sales and their RC's.
 RSA is responsible for ensuring compliance with this policy.

 AFR is responsible for recording material gift pledges.

 Procedures for Accounts Receivable

-Specific procedures related to accounts receivable can be found in the Office of Budget and Finance frequently asked questions database (AskYODA) at Accounts Receivable.
+Specific procedures related to accounts receivable can be found on the Office of Budget and Finance website.

 Who Should Know This Policy

 - Provost and Vice Presidents

 - Principal Investigators

 - Office of Budget and Finance